wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-secure-teams-voice-functionality/includes/3-protect-voicemail.md

 ```

 ## Turning off transcription for a user
-User policies are evaluated before the organizational default settings.
+User policies take precedence over the organizational default settings.
 For example, if voicemail transcription is enabled for all of your users, you can assign a policy to disable transcription for a specific user by using the **Grant-CsOnlineVoicemailPolicy** cmdlet.

 To disable transcription for a single user, run: